 The winter solstice is the shortest day and longest night of the year in the Northern Hemisphere.
 It occurs annually between December 20th and December 23rd.

 The winter solstice is marked by the point at which the North Pole is at its farthest from the sun during its yearly orbit around the sun.
 It will be approximately 23 degrees away from the sun.
 Despite the temperature outside, the winter solstice is considered the astronomical beginning of winter.
-Meteorological winter begins December 1 and lasts until the end of February and is marked by the coldest average temperatures during the year.
+Meteorological winter begins December 1st and lasts until the end of February.
+It’s marked by the coldest average temperatures during the year.

 The vernal equinox and the autumnal equinox conventionally mark the beginning of spring and fall respectively and occur when night and day are approximately equal in length.

 Around the world since ancient times to modern-day, celebrations, festivals, rituals and holidays recognizing the winter solstice have varied from culture to culture.

 Winter lovers, enjoy the shortest day of the year.
 Those longing for more sunlight, prepare to celebrate.
 Longer days are ahead.
 Use #WinterSolstice to post on social media.